 - Dust a work surface lightly with flour, then dump scone dough onto surface.
 Knead very gently a few times until dough comes together into a ball.
 (Sprinkle more flour, little by little, if dough is too sticky to work with.)
 Press dough into a flat circle about 3/4-inch high, then use a sharp knife to cut into 8 triangles.
 Transfer wedges to prepared baking sheet.
 Brush lightly with beaten egg and sprinkle with demerara sugar.
 Bake for 10-12 minutes, until tops are lightly golden and firm to the touch.
 Serve warm with butter or softly whipped cream and jam.

-- Note: Scones are best served fresh out of the oven or on the same day, reheated in a toaster oven.
+- Note: While they can be frozen (see instructions below), scones are best served fresh out of the oven or on the same day, reheated in a toaster oven.